 Acknowledge your child throughout the day with as much enthusiasm as you can.
 Instead of evaluation ("You're my good girl"), be as specific as

 possible about what she's doing, or about how you feel.

 "I notice you got your pajamas on all by yourself!"

 "Thank you for helping your sister with that."

 "I appreciate how you took care of that."

-“You two kids figured out how to make that fair all by yourselves!”
+“You two kids figured out how to make that feel fair to everyone all by yourselves!”

 "I love how you help me find things in the grocery store....It's so much fun to work with you!"

 Just express your appreciation as many times as you can, every day for a week, accompanied frequently by an affectionate hug.
 Watch your child's happiness